-Credit risk concentration originates mostly through Alcentra's corporate banking activities. has an appetite to place funds only with institutions having an internal rating of 7 or better (equivalent to Moody's/S&P/Fitch external rating of A3/A-/A- respectively).
+Credit Concentration risk within Alcentra originates mostly through Alcentra's corporate banking activities.
+Alcentra has an appetite to place funds only with institutions having an internal rating of 7 or better (equivalent to Moody's/S&P/Fitch external rating of A3/A-/A- respectively).
 Whilst this approach undoubtedly constrains the number of eligible placement counterparties as well as the deposit spread, it also ensures that exposures are well controlled and less likely to default.

-In addition, to assist compliance with the Large Exposures and Shadow Banking Regime, Credit Risk limits placements to individual banks or connected groups to EUR 150m and shadow banking entities to a maximum of 25% of regulatory capital, in line with CRR requirements.
+In addition, to ensure compliance with the Large Exposures and Shadow Banking Regime, Credit risk limits placements to individual banks to EUR 150m or to connected groups and shadow banking entities to a maximum of 25% of regulatory capital, in line with CRR requirements.

-Table 15: Credit risk mitigation techniques - overview
+Table 17: EU CR3 - Credit risk mitigation techniques - overview

-This table shows the extent of credit risk mitigation techniques utilized by Alcentra.
+This table shows the extent of credit risk mitigation techniques of all exposures utilised by Alcentra.

-31 December 2017 (£m) Exposures unsecured: carrying amount Total exposures secured Exposures secured by collateral Exposures secured by financial guarantees Exposures secured by credit derivatives
+31 December 2018 (£m) Exposures unsecured: carrying amount Total exposures secured Exposures secured by collateral Exposures secured by financial guarantees Exposures secured by credit derivatives

-Total loans 148
+Total loans 198

 Total debt securities

-Total exposures 148
+Total exposures 198

 Of which defaulted